 What happens if your business takes off and you suddenly need to add hundreds of pages to your website or make dozens of changes to all of the existing ones?

 Believe me, going back to your website to make changes, manually, can be mind numbly dull and anti-productive.

 Your time is best focused on the future; not on the technical slog of keeping a website up-to-date.

 Enter: Content Management Systems

-Content Management Systems, in a way, can be seen as a dynamic website build that gives you unlimited flexibility over the design and development.
+Content Management Systems, in a way, can be seen as a dynamic website builder that gives you unlimited flexibility over the design and development.

 Compared to a static website or landing page, here are the benefits of using a CMS:

-- Flexibility of the platform to make dynamic changes across the entire website with a single change to the template.
+- The flexibility of the platform to make dynamic changes across the entire website with a single change to the template.

 - Bustling communities of developers that are always creating new features and widgets for websites that run on their respected CMS platforms.

-- Wide selections of free and professional themes that add a whole new level of design flare to your website without the high costs of web development.
+- Wide selections of free and professional themes that add a whole new level of design flair to your website without the high costs of web development.